AllenInstitute/swdb_2023/databook/microns-em/key-tables.md

       - Sparsely targeting cells, a cluster of inhibitory neurons that don't concentrate multiple synapses onto the same target neurons.
 Many neurogliaform cells and layer 1 interneurons fall into this category.
     * - `ITC`
       - Inhibitory
       - Inhibitory targeting cells, a cluster of inhibitory neurons that preferntially target other inhibitory neurons.
-Most VIP cells would be ITCs.
+Most {term}`VIP cell`s would be ITCs.
     ```
 ```